 - Related Entries

 Anselm (1033–1109) also distinguishes God’s presence from the way in which material objects are contained in space, and he, too, appeals to the concept of being wholly present.
 In his Monologion Anselm discusses omnipresence in a series of chapters with paradoxical titles.
 In chapter 20 he states that “the Supreme Being exists in every place and at all times.”
-But in the following chapter, he argued that God “exists in no place and at no time.”
-Finally, he tried to reconcile these “two conclusions—so contradictory according to their utterance, so necessary according to their proof”, by distinguishing two senses of “being wholly in a place.”
+But in the following chapter, he argues that God “exists in no place and at no time.”
+Finally, he attempts to reconcile these “two conclusions—so contradictory according to their utterance, so necessary according to their proof”, by distinguishing two senses of “being wholly in a place.”
 In one sense those things are wholly in a place “whose magnitude place contains by circumscribing it, and circumscribes by containing it.”
-In this sense, a thing is contained in a place.
-But God is not thus contained in space, for it is “a mark of shameless impudence to say that place circumscribes the magnitude of Supreme Truth.”
-On the other hand, God is in every place in the sense that he is present at every place.
+In this sense, an ordinary material object is contained in a place.
+God, however, is not thus contained in space, for it is “a mark of shameless impudence to say that place circumscribes the magnitude of Supreme Truth.”
+Instead, God is in every place in the sense that he is present at every place.
 According to Anselm, “the Supreme Being must be present as a whole in every different place at once.”
 Like Augustine, then, Anselm denies that God is contained in space.
 Also, like Augustine, he seems to leave unexplained this second relation of being “present as a whole” in every place.

-Thomas Aquinas held that God’s presence is to be understood in terms of God’s power, knowledge and essence.
+According to Thomas Aquinas, God’s presence is to be understood in terms of God’s power, knowledge and essence.
 (In this view he followed a formula put forth by Peter Lombard (late 11th C.–1160) in his Sentences, I, xxxvii, 1.)
 He writes, “God is in all things by his power, inasmuch as all things are subject to his power; he is by his presence in all things, inasmuch as all things are bare and open to his eyes; he is in all things by his essence, inasmuch as he is present to all as the cause of their being” (Summa Theologica I, 8, 3).
 Aquinas attempts to motivate this claim with some illustrations:

 But how he [God] is in other things created by him may be considered from human affairs.
 A king, for example, is said to be in the whole kingdom by his power, although he is not everywhere present.
 Again, a thing is said to be by its presence in other things which are subject to its inspection; as things in a house are said to be present to anyone, who nevertheless may not be in substance in every part of the house.
 Lastly, a thing is said to be substantially or essentially in that place in which its substance is.

 Perhaps there is a sense in which a king is present wherever his power extends.
-In any event, Aquinas seems to have thought so.
-He distinguished two kinds of being in place: by “contact of dimensive quantity, as bodies are, [and] contact of power” (S.T.
+In any event, Aquinas seems to think so.
+He distinguishes two kinds of being in place: by “contact of dimensive quantity, as bodies are, [and] contact of power” (S.T.
 I, 8, 2, ad 1).
-In Summa contra Gentiles he wrote that “an incorporeal thing is related to its presence in something by its power, in the same way that a corporeal thing is related to its presence in something by dimensive quantity,” and he added that “if there were any body possessed of infinite dimensive quantity, it would have to be everywhere.
+In Summa contra Gentiles he writes that “an incorporeal thing is related to its presence in something by its power, in the same way that a corporeal thing is related to its presence in something by dimensive quantity,” and he adds that “if there were any body possessed of infinite dimensive quantity, it would have to be everywhere.
 So if there were an incorporeal being possessed of infinite power, it must be everywhere” (SCG III, 68, 3).
 So the first aspect of God’s presence in things is his having power over them.
 The second aspect is having every thing present to him, having everything “bare and open to his eyes” or being known to him.
 The third feature, that God is present to things by his essence, is glossed as his being the cause of their being.

-Hartshorne developed this idea by making distinctions between kinds of knowledge and kinds of power.
+Hartshorne develops this idea by making distinctions between kinds of knowledge and kinds of power.
 Some things that human beings know are known immediately, by “vivid and direct intuition”, while other things are known only indirectly or through inference.
-Hartshorne held that the former kind of knowledge is infallible, and it is the kind of knowledge human beings have of their own thoughts and feelings.
+Hartshorne holds that the former kind of knowledge is infallible, and it is the kind of knowledge human beings have of their own thoughts and feelings.
 Since this kind of knowledge is the highest form of knowledge, it is the kind God has, and he has it with respect to the entire cosmos.

 Similarly, some things human beings have power over they control directly; other things can be controlled only indirectly.
 Human beings have direct control only over their own volitions and movements of their own bodies.
 Again, since this is the highest kind of power, it is the kind of power God has—and he has it over every part of the universe.

 Thus far Hartshorne may be seen as developing the medieval view of divine presence.
 God is present everywhere by having immediate knowledge and direct power throughout the universe (with the addition that his presence extends to unoccupied regions of space).
-But Hartshorne endorsed a surprising addition.
-He held that whatever part of the world a mind knows immediately and controls directly is, by definition, its body.
+But Hartshorne endorses a surprising addition.
+He adds that whatever part of the world a mind knows immediately and controls directly is, by definition, its body.
 The world, therefore, is God’s body.

-Richard Swinburne (Swinburne, 1977) also begins his discussion of omnipresence by asking what it is for a person to have a body.
+Richard Swinburne (1977) also begins his discussion of omnipresence by asking what it is for a person to have a body.
 Although he insists that God is an immaterial spirit, he supposes this claim to be compatible with a certain “limited embodiment.”
 Subsequently (2016) he withdraws this suggestion, saying that since “God is not supposed to be tied down to acting or learning through … [the universe] or any chunk of matter … it seems less misleading to say that he is not embodied.”
-Swinburne develops his account by appeal to the notions of a “basic action” (an action one performs, perhaps raising one's arm, without having to perform another action in order to do it) and of “direct knowledge” (knowledge that is neither inferential nor dependent on causal interaction).
-He then presents the claim that God is omniscient as the claim that God “can cause effects at every place directly (as an instrumentally basic action) and knows what is happening at every place without the information coming to him through some causal chain, e.g., without light rays from a distance needing to stimulate his eyes, has often been expressed as the doctrine of God's omnipresence.”
+Swinburne develops his account by appeal to the notions of a “basic action” (an action one performs, for example, moving ones limbs in the typical case, without having to perform another action in order to do it) and of “direct knowledge” (knowledge that is neither inferential nor dependent on causal interaction).
+He then presents the claim that God is omniscient as the claim that God “can cause effects at every place directly (as an instrumentally basic action) and knows what is happening at every place without the information coming to him through some causal chain—for example, without needing light rays from a distant place to stimulate his eyes” (2016, p.
+113).
 Swinburne’s account is thus, as he notes, in the spirit of that of Aquinas.

-As we have seen, Hartshorne explicitly endorses as a consequence of the doctrine of divine omnipresence that the world is God’s body, and Swinburne is willing to accept a “limited embodiment.”
+As we have seen, Hartshorne explicitly endorses as a consequence of the doctrine of divine omnipresence that the world is God’s body, and Swinburne is initially willing to accept a “limited embodiment.”
 But some philosophers have been loath to accept divine embodiment as a consequence of omnipresence.
 Charles Taliaferro, for example, while endorsing this overall account of omnipresence, notes that the basic actions human beings perform “can involve highly complex physical factors…[including] many neural events and muscle movements, whereas with God there is no such physical complexity” (Taliaferro, 1994).
 Taliaferro then adds that this immediacy in the case of God’s action is precisely a reason to say that “the world does not function as God’s body the way material bodies function as our own.”
 Edward Wierenga adds a second objection.
-He holds that as Hartshorne and Swinburne develop accounts of God’s power and knowledge, God would have the same knowledge of and control over what happens in empty regions of space as he does with respect to those regions occupied by material objects (Wierenga, 1997).
+He holds that as Hartshorne and Swinburne develop accounts of God’s power and knowledge, God would have the same knowledge of and control over what happens in empty regions of space as he does with respect to those regions occupied by material objects (Wierenga, 2010).
 In other words, Hartshorne’s and Swinburne’s accounts of omnipresence, unlike that of Aquinas, do not interpret God’s presence as presence in things.
 But it would be implausible to count a thing as part of God’s body on the basis of his knowledge of and power over the region of space that thing occupies, when God’s knowledge and power would extend in the same way to that region if it were unoccupied.
-So it seems as though one could accept the traditional account of divine omnipresence without having to conclude that the world is God’s body.
+So it seems as though one could accept a version of the traditional account of divine omnipresence without having to conclude that the world is God’s body.

 - Aquinas, St. Thomas, Summa contra Gentiles, James F. Anderson (trans.), Notre Dame: University of Notre Dame Press, 1975.